-Interviewers make up to 10 visits to each selected household, on different days and at different times of the day before recording the household as 'non-contact'.
+In attempting to make contact, interviewers make up to 10 visits to each selected household, on different days and at different times of the day before recording the household as a 'non-contact'.
 Visits are recorded as separate events only if they are made at least two hours apart.

-Interviewers space their PSU visits over a two to three month period.
+Interviewers space their PSU visits over a two- to three-month period.
 During the first month, the interviewer will make up to six visits to each selected household within the PSU.
-If contact with the household is not established during that time, the interviewer suspends visiting for three or four weeks before attempting twice more.
+If contact with the household is not established during that time, the interviewer suspends visiting for three or four weeks, before attempting twice more.
 If contact is still not established, the interviewer suspends visiting for another three or four weeks before their final two attempts.
 This process helps the interviewer contact people temporarily away, or those who are otherwise engaged when their household is first approached.